 Research from Edelman shows 53 percent of consumers will buy first from a company they trust, while 51 percent will advocate on behalf of the company, and 43 percent will defend it.

 Presenting your company as a trustworthy brand isn’t enough, though.
-As I explain in “Why Branding is More Important than SEO,” your branding must be authentic too.
+As I explain in “Why Branding is More Important than SEO,” your branding must be authentic, too.
 Whatever your brand signals are, be it promises of value, customer satisfaction, social responsibility, or something else entirely, you must embody those values to build the trust that comes with them.

 4. Branding Impacts First Impressions